European Affair - GOEA18

 Once in Lucerne we will visit famous landmarks, including Chapel Bridge, the Water Tower, and some wonderfully preserved Baroque and Gothic architecture, followed by some free time to shop or take pictures.

-Example: Hotel Arcade, Holiday Inn Express Affoltern am Albi
+Hotel: Hotel Arcade, Holiday Inn Express Affoltern am Albi or similar

 DAY 2 – Sunday Lucerne – Milan – Venice